-- Kids are creating their own resource.
+- Kids are creating their own resources.

 My interactive notebooks aren’t the prettiest ones out there.
 But they are highly functional.
 I manage to squeeze all of my material for an entire year into my notebooks for my 7-10th-grade classes.
-(I use one per semester for my higher level courses.)
+(I use one per semester for my higher-level courses.)

 Below is a guide to how I organize and use interactive notebooks in my classroom.

 I start every interactive notebook with a Table of Contents aka the TOC.
 I letter the first seven pages (left and right) A-E. I leave the first page open for a student’s name, doodles, etc and then use pages B-E for my TOC.

 I used to print out a TOC and even separate the left and right side like this and even used a new TOC to separate each unit at one point.
 However, I think with this, as with everything, it just seems better to keep it simple.